ekrich/sconfig/README.md

 To use in `sbt`, replace `x.y.z` with the version from Maven Central badge above.

 For non-JVM projects use `%%%` but please refer to the guide below for **critical** Scala Native and Scala.js usage information.
 The TLDR is that you must add a `java.time` library dependency to your project.
-Currently, the only library available is `sjavatime`.
-Refer to the [`sjavatime` home page](https://github.com/ekrich/sjavatime) for the current version.
+Refer to the [`sjavatime` home page](https://github.com/ekrich/sjavatime) for the current version or alternative `java.time` libraries.

 [Scala Native and Scala.js](docs/SCALA-NATIVE.md) - A guide to using Scala Native and Scala.js.